-Alcohol taxes are more properly referred to as hospitality taxes, because they tend to harm lower-income hospitality workers.
+Second, alcohol taxes are more properly referred to as hospitality taxes.
+That’s because they tend to harm lower-income hospitality workers.
 It is largely these relatively powerless laborers who are victimized by loss of income and even jobs.

 So perhaps we should call alcohol taxes regressive anti-worker taxes.
 That’s clearly more accurate than “sin taxes.”